wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

 }
 ```

-The above code contains custom `CallWidget` which will be responsible for managing application state (logging the user and managing the call).
-The `SdkState` enum that represents possible states of Vonage Client SDK.
+The above code contains custom `CallWidget` which will be responsible for managing the application state (logging the user and managing the call).
+The `SdkState` enum represents possible states of Vonage Client SDK.
 This enum will be defined twice - one for Flutter using Dart and one for Android using Kotlin.

 Update body of the `_CallWidgetState` class: